Here's how you can use your POS system to bust long checkout lines at your store.

 Although primarily used at big-box retailers and grocery stores, this technology is growing in popularity among smaller retailers as well because it allows a single sales associate to monitor several checkout stations.
 Customers have a favorable view of self-checkout kiosks and perceive them to be fast and convenient, particularly if they're purchasing a small number of items.

 Keeping your customers' checkout wait time to a minimum is key to creating a positive experience that generates repeat business.
-These tips can help you move customers through the checkout process faster and, in some cases, eliminate wait time altogether.
+These tips can help you move customers through the checkout process faster and, in some cases, it may eliminate wait times altogether.
 Additionally, by offering in-store pickup and self-service kiosks, you provide your customers with options, allowing them to choose the checkout method that is most convenient and comfortable for them.